edinburgh-napier/set09121/lectures/lecture7.md

 # What is the Game Design Document?

-- Game Design Document (GDD) is the template for the game that is to be created.
+- A Game Design Document (GDD) is the template for the game that is to be created.
 - The GDD is the main reference when determining how things should be done when developing the game.
 - However, it is not a sacred document.
     - It is a living, constantly changing document.